someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

 6. **Simulation of Pathological Dynamics** — explicit models for paranoia, delusion, rigidity, and fragmentation, enabling both theoretical and applied study.
 7. **Clinical and Theoretical Implications** — connections to cognitive science, AI safety, and epistemology, providing a prescriptive framework for epistemic health.

-This section unifies diagnostic, therapeutic, and theoretical perspectives, offering a rigorous account of how pathological meaning structures arise, persist, and may be healed within the recurgent semantic manifold.
+The formalism unifies diagnostic, therapeutic, and theoretical perspectives, describing how pathological meaning structures arise, persist, and may be healed within the recurgent semantic manifold.

 ---

 ### **9.14 Epistemic Pathologies and Semantic Healing**

-Recurgent Field Theory admits not only the formalization of healthy semantic dynamics, but also the precise mathematical characterization of pathological structures within the semantic manifold.
-This section delineates the principal classes of epistemic pathology, their field-theoretic signatures, and the corresponding mechanisms of remediation and stabilization.
+Recurgent Field Theory formalizes both healthy semantic dynamics and pathological structures within the semantic manifold.
+The principal classes of epistemic pathology have distinct field-theoretic signatures and corresponding mechanisms of remediation and stabilization.

 ---